atmajs/domtest/readme.md

 [![NPM version](https://badge.fury.io/js/domtest.svg)](http://badge.fury.io/js/domtest)
 [![Bower version](https://badge.fury.io/bo/domtest.svg)](http://badge.fury.io/bo/domtest)

-Describe DOM Tests with ease, less code, and less words.
+Describe DOM Tests with ease: less code, less words.
 Based on `MaskJS` syntax, `jQuery`s API and user input simulations. _Unit-test the UI, but also perfect for integration tests_.
-> This is not the test runner, you may want to use one, like `Karma`
+> This is not the test runner, you may want to use one, like `Karma` or [uTest](https://github.com/atmajs/utest)

+All statements are of 2 types: **actions** and **assertions**.
+Any jQuery method which is for getting values is assumed to be an assertion, any event-base mathod is an action.

 ##### Sample
 Assume this DOM